-- 6.1 The remuneration of Directors must be approved by the Board and Shareholders annually. - 6.2 An annual review shall be conducted on the Directors' remuneration by the Remuneration Committee and Board prior to recommending the same for shareholders' approval at a general meeting of the Company. - 6.3 Article 75 of the CC states that the fees payable to the Directors shall from time to time be determined by an ordinary resolution of the Company in a General Meeting. - 6.4 Article 76(2) of the CC states that if by arrangement with the Directors, any Director shall perform or render any special duties or services outside his/her ordinary duties as a Director in particular without limiting to the generality of the foregoing if any Director being willing shall be called upon to perform extra services or to make special efforts in going or residing away from his/her usual place of business or residence for any of the purposes of the Company or in giving special attention to the business of the Company as a member of a Board Committee, the Company may remunerate the Directors so doing a special remuneration in addition to his/her Directors' fees and such special remuneration may be by way of fixed sum or otherwise as may be arranged.
+- 6.1 The remuneration of Directors must be approved by the Board and Shareholders annually. - A periodic review of not less than once in every 3 years shall be conducted on the Directors' remuneration by the Board Remuneration Committee and Board prior to recommending the same for shareholders' approval at a general meeting of the Company.
+The Directors' remuneration may take into account the demands, complexities and performance of the Company as well as skills and experience required.
+It should also appropriately reflect the different roles and responsibilities of non-executive directors and executive directors. - Article 75 of the CC states that the fees payable to the Directors shall from time to time be determined by an ordinary resolution of the Company in a General Meeting. - Article 76(2) of the CC states that if by arrangement with the Directors, any Director shall perform or render any special duties or services outside his/her ordinary duties as a Director in particular without limiting to the generality of the foregoing if any Director being willing shall be called upon to perform extra services or to make special efforts in going or residing away from his/her usual place of business or residence for any of the purposes of the Company or in giving special attention to the business of the Company as a member of a Board Committee, the Company may remunerate the Directors so doing a special remuneration in addition to his/her Directors' fees and such special remuneration may be by way of fixed sum or otherwise as may be arranged.